HyperTag/documentation/src/content/cloud-destinations/google-tagmanager.md

 ## Why send data to Google Tag Manager using MetaRouter?

-With MetaRouter's GTM integration, you won't have to worry about loading GTM's snippet onto every single one of your pages or installing SKDs for iOS and Android mobile apps.
+With MetaRouter's GTM integration, you won't have to worry about loading GTM's snippet onto every single one of your pages or installing SDKs for iOS and Android mobile apps.
 Instead, GTM will be automatically loaded onto any pages where your MetaRouter snippet is initialized and your `analytics.js` page gets called in client-side JavaScript.

 MetaRouter's integration only requires the `Container ID` tied to your account.
 Skip the headache and get straight to insights.